Bhagavad Gita Chapter 1 Verse 21 Meaning

 Available in 16 languages

-This verse from Chapter 1 of the Bhagavad Gita highlights a practical insight: Arjuna said, "O Krishna, place my chariot in the middle between the two armies, so that I may behold those who stand here, desirous to fight, and know with whom I must fight when the battle is about to commence.
+At this point in Arjuna Vishada Yoga, Krishna deepens His teaching on moral crisis.
+Arjuna said, "O Krishna, place my chariot in the middle between the two armies, so that I may behold those who stand here, desirous to fight, and know with whom I must fight when the battle is about t The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Shankaracharya emphasizes that this teaching is not merely contextual but universal.

 — Explained by the Nitya Team